s-sanskar/s-sanskar.github.io/_posts/CTFs/UofTCTF 2025.md

 When I decoded it using https://jwt.io/, this is what I saw:
 ![](https://i.imgur.com/FKUokft.png)

-> I noticed that they were using RS256 algorithm for the JWT.
-This stood out to me, because by default JWT algorithm is not set to `RS256`, you would have to deliberately attempt to set that action.
+> I noticed that they were using the RS256 algorithm for the JWT.
+This stood out to me because, by default, the JWT algorithm is not set to `RS256`.
+You have to explicitly set that.

-I went on to the PayloadAllThings GitHub repo https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/JSON%20Web%20Token which I know listed some of the attack method against JWT token.
+I went to the PayloadAllThings GitHub repo: https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/JSON%20Web%20Token, which I know lists some attack methods against JWT tokens.

-So, I methodically read all of the attacks against JWT and tried each one of them (if it made sense to use that method ofc).
+So I methodically read all the attacks against JWT and tried each one that made sense.

-I noticed that before, implementing one of the attack (Key Confusion Attack RS256 to HS256), I needed to recover JWT public key from Signed JWT.
+I noticed that before implementing one of the attacks (the Key Confusion Attack RS256 to HS256), I needed to recover the JWT public key from the Signed JWT.
 So that's what I did.

-However, it did not work for some reason, at this time.
-I was bit tired, so I did not bother looking too much into it, instead focused on other challenges (the CTF had just started).
-But later on I read this https://pentestkit.co.uk/jwt/recover_key.html and was able to use this tool https://github.com/FlorianPicca/JWT-Key-Recovery.git with `e = 1337` to recover the public key.
+However, it did not work for some reason at first.
+I was a bit tired, so I did not bother looking too deeply into it and instead focused on other challenges (the CTF had just started).
+But later on, I read this: https://pentestkit.co.uk/jwt/recover_key.html and was able to use this tool: https://github.com/FlorianPicca/JWT-Key-Recovery.git with `e = 1337` to recover the public key.

 ```bash
 git clone https://github.com/FlorianPicca/JWT-Key-Recovery.git